AlexChalk/AlexChalk.github.io/presents.md

 I'd like a cordless stick vacuum.
 I mostly trust [The Wirecutter][wirecutter-cordless-vacuum-link] for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
 It's sold exclusively via [Home Depot][ryobi-link]—please get the model that comes with a charger.

-#### Pokemon Holo Cards

-{:refdef: style="text-align: center;"}
-![photo-of-dragonite][dragonite]
-![photo-of-mew][mew]
-![photo-of-snorlax][snorlax]
-![photo-of-lapras][lapras]
-![photo-of-raichu][raichu]
-![photo-of-pidgeot][pidgeot]
-![photo-of-kangaskhan][kangaskhan]
-{: refdef}

-I'm interested in all of the cards pictured above, but only the shiny or sparkly "holo" versions.
-It would be nice to have a first edition, but this isn't essential, and I'd prefer a regular card in excellent condition to a first edition card in poor condition.
-The cards are probably easiest to find on ebay: try searching for the pokemon name with the words "holo" + either "promo," "fossil," or "jungle" depending on the small symbol near the bottom right of the pokemon image.

 #### Books

 I'm very picky about what I read, so trying to choose a book for me is probably not a good idea.
 However, if there is ever a book I'd like to receive, I'll add it to a list on this page.